Thermoplastic Composites Market Size and Share

 Thermoplastic Composites Market Analysis by Mordor Intelligence

-The current Thermoplastic Composites market size is estimated at 4.91 million tons in 2025 and is forecast to reach 6.30 million tons by 2030, translating into a compound annual growth rate (CAGR) of 5.10% over 2025-2030.
+The Thermoplastic Composites Market size is estimated at 4.91 Million tons in 2025, and is expected to reach 6.30 Million tons by 2030, at a CAGR of 5.10% during the forecast period (2025-2030).
 This volume expansion implies that more than one-third of the material capacity expected in 2030 is not yet installed today, so producers that can scale quickly will have a pricing advantage.
 A parallel rise in design-for-recycling programs indicates that part of this future capacity will come from reclaimed streams rather than only greenfield capacity, which subtly shifts long-term cost curves in favor of integrated recyclers.
 The geography and end-market distributions imply a dual-track growth path: volume is led by Asia-Pacific high-throughput applications, whereas value and technology leadership are anchored in North American and European aerospace programs.

 Key Report Takeaways